Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

     A dimension is the abstract act of measuring the presence of something across time.

-Time, however, is often _implied_ - the ability to record a value comes as a byproduct of its _passing_ - without _time,_ there would be no dimensionality because presence is _only_ perceived through _change,_ even if the changing component _is_ the implicit passing of _*time!*_
+Time, however, is often _implied_ - the ability to record a value comes as a byproduct of its _passing!_

+Without _time,_ there would be **no** dimensionality, as presence is _only_ perceived through _change_ - even if the only ever-changing component _is_ the passing of _*time.*_  Now THAT's what I call a helluva _"do loop!"_

     tl;dr - "stay very still, its vision is based on movement"

-This has several implications: Because all dimensions _require_ time to both observe and calculate from, time represents the _minimum_ interval from which a _single_ entity can experience reality.
-Due to entropy, two observers can only
-_roughly_ record the same dimension at the same impulse of time.
+This has several implications: Because all dimensions _require_ time to both observe and calculate from, time represents the _minimum_ interval from which a _**single**_ entity can experience reality _and is entirely **subjective,**_ albeit synchronized from a singular source.
+Due to entropy, two observers can only _roughly_ record the same dimension at the same impulse of time.
 In fact, their awareness of _**relative time**_ is what allows consciousness in the present _moment._  Indirectly, this also implies entities can _experience_ time at different rates of observance - psychologically referred to as _flow states._ To understand the concept of temporal observance, please check out the initial enigmas!
 They show how to use an impulse engine to drive neural execution, and then how to calculate using a dimensional nexus.

 For this enigma, we will consider *abstract* dimensions with synthetic values - our dimensional types are: